thefalc/instabread-codelab-sample/README.md

 Congratulations on making it this far!

-You have successfully collected PII from the Instabread shopper application in a secure way by sending it directly from the front-end to your data privacy vault.
+You have successfully collected PII from the Instabread shopper application in a secure way by sending it directly from the frontend to your data privacy vault.
 Your backend system is completely de-scoped from ever touching any of this sensitive data.

 The next step is for you to collect banking information from the shopper, securely store it, passing relevant information to Moov and then use Moov’s money movement APIs to pay the shopper.
 The first step to this process is to create a Skyflow Connection to Moov.